Network resilience: Introduction

-During the past five decades, it has been a term increasingly employed throughout science and engineering, which makes resilience a multidisciplinary concept \cite{bhamra2011resilience, fraccascia2018resilience}.
-Due to the often unknown intrinsic dynamics in large scale systems and the limitation on analytic tools, most of the studies have been concentrated on low-dimensional systems or time series data analysis without modelling \cite{noy1975stability, takahashi1964reproduction, scheffer2001catastrophic, scheffer2009early, dai2013slower}.
-In the studies with dynamical models, the resilience behaviour is usually captured by a one-dimensional (or low-dimensional) nonlinear dynamic equation ${\rm d}x/{\rm d}t=f(\beta, x)$, where the functional form of $f(\beta, x)$ shows the system's dynamics, and the parameter $\beta$ represent the environmental conditions \cite{may1977thresholds}.
-The rule of stability of motion \cite{lyapunov1992general} requires that $f(\beta, x_0)=0$ and ${\partial f }/{\partial x}|_{x=x_0}<0$, so one could get the resilience function $x(\beta)$, which represents the possible states of the system as a function of $\beta$.
-As shown in Fig. \ref{OneDimensionalResilience}, at some critical point $\beta_c$, the resilience function may undergo a bifurcation or become non-analytic, indicating that the system loses its resilience by experiencing a sudden transition to a different, often undesirable, fixed point of equation.
+During the past decades, resilience has been increasingly employed throughout the science and engineering fields, which makes it a multidisciplinary concept \cite{bhamra2011resilience}.
+Due to the often unknown intrinsic dynamics in large-scale systems and the limitations of analytic tools, most studies have concentrated on low-dimensional systems or time-series data analysis without modeling\cite{scheffer2001catastrophic, scheffer2009early, dai2013slower}.
+In studies with dynamical models, resilience behavior is usually captured by a one-dimensional (or low-dimensional) nonlinear dynamic equation, ${\rm d}x/{\rm d}t=f(\beta, x)$, where the functional form of $f(\beta, x)$ shows the system dynamics, and parameter $\beta$ represents the environmental conditions \cite{may1977thresholds}.
+The rule of the stability of motion \cite{lyapunov1992general} requires that $f(\beta, x_0)=0$ and ${\partial f }/{\partial x}|_{x=x_0}<0$; thus, one can obtain resilience function $x(\beta)$, which represents the possible states of the system as a function of $\beta$.
+As shown in Fig. \ref{OneDimensionalResilience}, at some critical point, $\beta_c$, the resilience function may undergo a bifurcation or become nonanalytic, indicating that the system loses its resilience by experiencing a sudden transition to a different, often undesirable, fixed point of equation.